Hepatology Fellowship Program

 Fellowship Training in Hepatology

-The Rutgers New Jersey Medical School Hepatology Fellowship is one year program and during this period the trainee physicians will acquire skills and proficiency in clinical assessment, diagnostic approach and comprehensive management of patients with diverse liver diseases including liver transplant.
-The training emphasizes development of clinical expertise as a consultant, teaching proficiency as an academician, and skill of clinical researcher.
+Thank you for your interest in the Hepatology Fellowship at Rutgers New Jersey Medical School.
+The Rutgers New Jersey Medical School Hepatology Fellowship is a one year program designed to provide training in all aspects of Hepatology and Liver Transplantation.
+This will include the clinical assessment, diagnostic approach, and comprehensive management of patients with diverse liver diseases including individuals who are pre and post liver transplant.
+Our Fellows participate in a robust in-patient as well as outpatient clinical training program, with an emphasis on multi-disciplinary collaboration, development of clinical expertise as a consultant, proficiency as an academician, and competence in clinical research.

 Clinical Training:

-The trainees will gain expertise in evaluating prospective transplant candidates.
-They will learn about multidisciplinary approach in the care of patients with end-stage liver disease and transplant including psychosocial and ethical issues.
-Candidates will learn immediate and long term management of patients after liver transplant.
-They will acquire understanding of the surgical procedures performed both in donors and recipients of liver transplant.
-They will gain experience in the use of immunosuppressive agent, drug interactions as well as evaluation and management of graft dysfunction.
-The trainees will maintain continuity of care both in the in-patient and out-patient setting.
-This will give them opportunity to learn about immediate and long term infectious, metabolic, cardiovascular, renal and other complications after liver transplant.
+Our Hepatology Fellows gain expertise in evaluating prospective liver transplant candidates and determining if transplantation is required.
+We emphasize a multidisciplinary approach in the care of patients with end-stage liver disease in both the pre and post transplantation setting including an emphasis on psychosocial and ethical issues.
+As alcohol associated liver disease is now the most common indication for liver transplantation, our trainees will learn to work closely with our Addiction Medicine specialists to optimize care of these complex patients.
+Trainees will gain expertise in managing the immediate and long term complications associated with liver transplantation.
+They will acquire understanding of the surgical procedures performed both in donors and recipients.
+Optimizing immunosuppression, understanding drug interactions and post transplant prophylaxis, as well as evaluation and management of liver graft dysfunction will be emphasized.
+The trainees will maintain continuity of care both in the in-patient and out-patient setting providing an opportunity to learn about immediate and long term infectious, metabolic, cardiovascular, renal and other complications after liver transplant.

-They will gain further skills in endobiliary diagnostic and therapeutic procedures.
-The candidates will develop proficiency in the indications, techniques and interpretations of liver biopsy.
-Interpretation of liver histology including graft rejection will be an integral part of the training.
-The training encompasses patient care learning in areas of ambulatory patient management, consult services and in-patient hepatology unit patient care.
+In collaboration with our Advanced Endoscopy team, trainees will develop proficiency in understanding indications and expected outcomes related to endobiliary diagnostic and therapeutic procedures.
+In addition, Hepatology Fellows will develop proficiency in the indications, techniques and interpretations of liver biopsy.
+Interpretation of liver histology including liver allograft rejection will be an integral part of the training.

 Facilities and Resources: